irmen/Pyro4/docs/source/tutorials.rst

 Pyro is mainly used as a library in your code but it also has several supporting command line tools [#commandline]_.
 We won't explain every one of them here as you will only need the "name server" for this tutorial.

+.. [#commandline] Actually there are no scripts or command files included with Pyro right now.
+  The :ref:`command-line` are invoked by starting their package directly using the :kbd:`-m` argument of the Python interpreter.

+.. _keyconcepts:

+Key concepts
+^^^^^^^^^^^^
+Here are a couple of key concepts you encounter when using Pyro:

+Proxy
+    A proxy is a substitute object for "the real thing".
+    It intercepts the method calls you would normally do on an object as if it was the actual object.
+    Pyro then performs some magic to transfer the call to the computer that contains the *real* object, where the actual method call is done, and the results are returned to the caller.
+    This means the calling code doesn't have to know if it's dealing with a normal or a remote object, because the code is identical.
+    The class implementing Pyro proxies is :class:`Pyro4.core.Proxy`

+:abbr:`URI (Unique resource identifier)`
+    This is what Pyro uses to identify every object.
+    (similar to what a web page URL is to point to the different documents on the web).
+    Its string form is like this: "PYRO:" + object name + "@" + server name + port number.
+    The class implementing Pyro uris is :class:`Pyro4.core.URI`

+Pyro object
+    This is a normal Python object but it is registered with Pyro so that you can access it remotely.
+    Pyro objects are written just as any other object but the fact that Pyro knows something about them makes them special, in the way that you can call methods on them from other programs.

+Pyro daemon (server)
+    This is the part of Pyro that listens for remote method calls, dispatches them to the appropriate actual objects, and returns the results to the caller.
+    All Pyro objects are registered in one or more daemons.

+Pyro name server
     The name server is a utility that provides a phone book for Pyro applications: you use it to look up a "number" by a "name".
     The name in Pyro's case is the logical name of a remote object.
 The number is the exact location where Pyro can contact the object.
-We will see later what both actually look like, and why having a name server can be useful.

-.. [#commandline] Actually there are no scripts or command files included with Pyro right now.
-  The :ref:`command-line` are invoked by starting their package directly using the :kbd:`-m` argument of the Python interpreter.

 Starting a name server
 ^^^^^^^^^^^^^^^^^^^^^^